What Is Forex Leverage Trading?

 When trading without leverage, most traders would be stuck making cents up to a few dollars per trade.

-With leverage, traders are capable of opening positions worth well over $100.000 which drastically increases profits, however, it also means that your potential losses are magnified as well.
+With margin, traders are capable of opening positions worth well over $100.000 which drastically increases profits, however, it also means that your potential losses are magnified as well.

 Forex leverage explained

-When it comes to forex trading, leverage is a key concept.
-Leverage simply refers to the ability to trade larger amounts of money than you have in your account.
-For example, if you have $1,000 in your account and you’re using 50:1 leverage, you can trade up to $50,000.
+When it comes to forex trading, credit is a key concept.
+It simply refers to the ability to trade larger amounts of money than you have in your account.
+For example, if you have $1,000 in your account and you’re using a 50:1 ratio, you can trade up to $50,000.

-Forex trades with leverage are very similar to a bank loan for a car or a house where you as the borrower puts down the upfront payment to access the borrowed money.
+Forex trades with multipliers are very similar to a bank loan for a car or a house where you as the borrower put down the upfront payment to access the borrowed money.

-Forex works the same way, in order to open a leveraged position, you first need to make an initial investment and use this capital as margin.
+Forex works the same way, to open a leveraged position, you first need to make an initial investment and use this capital as margin.

 Key takeaway